glaphire/interview_questions_and_answers/src/symfony/answers/request_response_lifecycle.md

 				    4. Request is moved from the RequestStack (because it was successfully processed)
 				    5. Response is returned to the handle method
 	6. HTTP response is sent to the client
 	7. 'kernel.terminate' event is fired.
+[Purpose of this event](https://symfony.com/doc/current/components/http_kernel.html#the-kernel-terminate-event)